-You can use the Continuous Wavelet 1-D (Using FFT) tool to analyze the same signals examined in DFT-Based Continuous Wavelet Analysis.
+You can use the Continuous Wavelet 1-D (Using FFT) tool to perform continuous wavelet analysis.

 At the MATLAB® command prompt, enter

 Click the Continuous Wavelet 1-D (Using FFT) menu item.